 Preparatory Activities

-Determine the usage purpose (administration or booking)
+Determine the intended use (administration or booking)

 Examples here could include pure vehicle management, including the management of vehicle costs, damages, and accessories.
-Another example, however, could also be the logbook and general vehicle booking management, as well as the organization of vehicle bookings for pool vehicles or the organization of carpooling.
+Another example, however, could also be logbook management and general vehicle booking management, as well as the organization of vehicle bookings for pool vehicles or the organization of carpooling.

 Check Permissions and Prerequisites